vaniabeatriz/vaniabeatriz/README.md

 ##  Vania Beatriz

 Hey!
-I am a career changer and a graduate software developer. :)
+I am a career changer and a in-training software developer. :)

 As a developer, my goal is to create tools that serve a good purpose and contribute to a better world.
 I am passionate about technology and innovation.